Solidgate logo in black and white.

 Frequently asked questions

-A credit card vault is your merchant-controlled system for storing and managing payment credentials.
+A secured credit card vault is your merchant-controlled system for storing and managing payment credentials.
 It issues your own tokens and routes them to processors.
 Network tokenization (Visa VTS, Mastercard MDES) is a card-scheme-issued layer on top – it replaces the PAN with a network token tied to a specific merchant and device, which the card network manages and keeps updated.

 The two work together: a well-built vault handles network token lifecycle as part of its credential management.